EspressoSystems/espresso-sequencer/contracts/script/README.md

 Steps:

-1. In the `FeeContractWithDefender.s.sol` file, in the contract named, `FeeContractDefenderUpgradeScript`, replace the `proxyAddress` with the proxy address for the FeeContract.
-Ensure that the salt has been updated in the `.env` file and the run the following command.
+1. Ensure that the salt has been updated in the `.env` file.
+The upgrade script retrieves the proxyAddress from the previous deployment by reading a file in the following path:
+    `script/output/defenderDeployments/$CONTRACT_NAME/$CHAIN_ID/$SALT.json`.
+It knows the salt from a previous deployment by reading the `saltHistory.json` file.
+Run the following command:

 ```bash
 export FOUNDRY_PROFILE=defender && \